-PANEL DISCUSSION: DATA AS THE ENGINE FOR SDGS IMPLEMENTATION, FOLLOW UP AND REVIEW
+PANEL DISCUSSION: DATA AS THE ENGINE FOR SDGS IMPLEMENTATION.
+FOLLOW UP AND REVIEW

-Chair: Karen Bett | Global Partnership for Sustainable Development Data Panelists: Al - Open Institute Charlene Migwe - Development Gateway Emily Maranga- GROOTS Kenya Henry Odhiambo - Development Initiatives need to legitimize this data to influence policy and decision making at the grassroots level.
+Chair: Karen Bett | Global Partnership for Sustainable Development Data Panelists:

+Al Kags - Open Institute Charlene Migwe - Development Gateway Emily Maranga- GROOTS Kenya Henry Odhiambo - Development Initiatives

+Introduction: Data was a noted pain point for CSOs in implementing SDGs.
+More often than not, valuable information generated at the grassroots level has been discredited and considered unofficial data by the government.
+There was a need to legitimize this data to influence policy and decision making at the grassroots level.
 The business of data is known to be a resource-intensive activity; many CSOs have faced the dilemma of choosing between data-driven implementation for decision making over service provision to their stakeholders.
 Discussions in this panel focused on three key areas: